lixibox/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] My code follows the style guidelines of this project
+- [ ] My code follows the style guidelines of this project (pass rubocop checks)

 - [ ] I have performed a self-review of my own code